DariaPrzytula/Property-Prices-in-Gdansk/README.md

-## Project: Analysis of Apartment Prices in Gdansk
+## Project: Property Prices in Gdańsk, Poland
 This project is aimed at analyzing apartment prices in Gdansk, Poland.
 It contains several visualizations, including:

 Scatter plots showing the relationship between apartment price and size in different districts of Gdansk